Rad Power Bikes RadRunner E-Bike Review

 If you’ve been a performance-focused cyclist your whole life and you want an e-bike that will let you continue road/mountain/gravel/cyclocross/etc. cycling, then you’ll find RadRunner to be a miss.

-However, if you’re someone who generally does not cycle a lot and want to do it more, RadRunner will definitely motivate you to spend more time zooming around city streets on two wheels.
+However, if you’re someone who generally does not cycle a lot and wants to do it more, RadRunner will definitely motivate you to spend more time zooming around city streets on two wheels.

 This is the right bike for riders who are not too worried about great looks, low weights, or fast speeds (even though the 20 mph maximum speed is not negligible).
 RadRunner is a workhorse that you can employ to help you get stuff done and save energy (and money) you’d otherwise spend walking, cranking the pedals, or sitting in a traffic jam.